mixbits/Spotdl-web/README.md

 - You need a valid Spotify developer account to get API credentials
 - FFmpeg must be installed for audio conversion

+## License
+This project is licensed under the MIT License.​It utilizes spotipy, which is also licensed under the MIT License.​For more details, please refer to the LICENSE.txt file.

 ## Screenshots

 <img src="screenshots/spotdl-1.png" alt="Screenshot 1" width="500">